Mothers & Maternity Mates - Stories of Encounters

-Please click here to download a PDF of Mothers & Maternity Mates - Stories of Encounters.
+Please click here to download a PDF of the booklet, Mothers & Maternity Mates - Stories of Encounters

 At our event in October 2016 celebrating 35 years of WHFS (Women’s Health & Family Services) we were very pleased and proud to present our booklet, Mothers & Maternity Mates - Stories of Encounters.
 These stories provide an insight into the Maternity Mates programme and the important work we do to empower disadvantaged pregnant women and change lives.